JetBrains/Qodana/topics/shl-kubernetes-configuration.md

 ### Helm Chart

 In the Kubernetes version of %premlite%, the deployment is configurable via a [Helm](https://helm.sh/) Chart deployed on an up-and-running Kubernetes cluster.
-To install Helm on your machine, run the following command:
+To install Helm on your control plane node, run the following command:

 ```bash
 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash
 ```
 {prompt="$"}

-Once installed, Helm needs a chart contained in the `values.yaml` file.
+Once installed, Helm needs a Chart contained in the `values.yaml` file.
 This file lets you customize endpoints, resources, secrets, integrations, and security policies.

 The actual version of the %product% Helm Chart is 1.0.3.
 Run the following command to pull the actual version of the product: